 First African Landing Vermont Commemoration

 This commemoration is to recognize and highlight the resilience and contributions of African-Americans since 1619; to acknowledge the impact that slavery and laws that enforced racial discrimination [have] on the United States; and to educate the public about the arrival of Africans in the United States; and the contributions of African-Americans to the United States.
 It will feature a commemorative ceremony, food, storytelling, dance, drumming, musical performances, and more.
 This First African Landing Commemorative Day will offer an opportunity for those who are interested to learn about the heritage, struggles and triumphs of the first Africans who were brought to the shores of what would become the United States.
+All proceeds from this event will donated the Building Fund of the New Alpha Missionary Baptist Church, the only church in Vermont that worships in the African American tradition.

 400 Years of African American History Commission